 Towards a vaccine for Plasmodium vivax

-In many countries where P falciparum has been successfully eliminated, P vivax is the remaining challenge, and are increasingly being acknowledged as a cause of severe disease.
-In countries with both P falciparum and P vivax, the ultimate challenge for elimination will be P vivax.
+In many countries where Plasmodium falciparum has been successfully eliminated, P. vivax is the remaining challenge and is increasingly being acknowledged as a cause of severe disease.
+In countries with both P. falciparum and P. vivax, the ultimate challenge for elimination will be P. vivax.
 Vaccines could be a crucial component of efforts to eradicate malaria.

 The aim of this deep dive is to describe the landscape of current research in P. vivax vaccine: information related to ongoing research activities was collected, quality checked and validated through systematically searching online databases of grants and through direct contact with expert researchers.

 - Poster presented at the ASTMH 69th annual meeting: